World's happiest country for 2019 revealed

 Switzerland came in sixth place, followed by Sweden, New Zealand, Canada (the only country in the Americas) and Austria.

-The 2019 list only changed a little, with Austria nudged Australia out of the top 10 list.
+The 2019 list only changed a little, with Austria nudging Australia out of the top 10 list.
 Australia dropped one spot to 11th place.

 Support in difficult times

-Ranking high in happiness doesn't protect a country's people from violence or trauma, as the recent attack on a mosque in Christchurch, New Zealand shows.
-But the response of New Zealand's people to the attack does.
+Ranking high in happiness doesn't protect a country's people from violence or trauma, as the recent attacks on mosques in Christchurch, New Zealand show.
+But the response of New Zealand's people to the attacks does.

 New Zealand came in eighth place this year, as it did last year.

 "What stands out about the happiest and most well connected societies is their resilience and ability to deal with bad things," says Helliwell.
-"After the 2011 earthquake and now the terrorist attack in Christchurch -- with high social capital, where people are connected -- people rally and help each other and (in after the earthquake) rebuild immediately."
+"After the 2011 earthquake and now the terrorist attack in Christchurch -- with high social capital, where people are connected -- people rally and help each other and (after the earthquake) rebuild immediately."

 The US rank is dropping